bhavanichandra/django-rest-api-pymongo-template/README.md

 This python module contains three python files each does its own part of the job.

-- database.py:
+- database_transactions.py:
-    - This file contains the logic to instantiate the pymongo client
-    - Classes `MongoDBClient` singleton class that extends `Object` class, `Collection` a static class that has `MongoDBClient` instance which creates collection based on Database name and collection name dynamically
-    - It also has `OrderCollection` and `ProductCollection` classes which creates singleton classes that uses `Collection` class to get the collection pointer for the database
+    - The file contains three classes `MongoDBClient`,  `MongoAdapter` and `TransactionEnabledMongoAdapter`
+    - The class `MongoDBClient` is a wrapper class for pymongo driver (Don't Modify this class).
+    - The class `MongoAdapter` and `DefaultMongoAdapter` is a wrapper class to provide a common interface for connecting to MongoDB using `MongoDBClient`.
+    - `DefaultMongoAdapter` contains an execute function to execute on MongoDB.
+    - The class `TransactionEnabledMongoAdapter` is an extended class to provide transaction support.
 - helper.py:
     - This file mostly will have helper functions that makes our life easier
 - wrapper.py: